t-dedah/project-reports-action/docs/contributing.md

 $ ./interactive.sh samples/sample.yaml
 ```

-After you run it, you should see stuff under _reports.
+After you run it, you should see stuff under .reports.
-All the query results will be cached and written to _cache if you want to inspect.
+All the query results will be cached and written to .reports/.data if you want to inspect.